-Nursing Home Neglect Lawyers and Elder Abuse Attorneys in Chicago
+Nursing Home Neglect and Elder Abuse Attorneys in Chicago

-Nursing home abuse and neglect has become widespread and a growing epidemic.
+Nursing home abuse and neglect has become widespread and is a growing epidemic.
 It is a serious problem affecting thousands of nursing home residents who are dependent on nursing homes for care.
 The fact is, too many nursing home owners act as if profits are more important than resident care.
+Nurses may be overworked, turnover is sometimes high, and staff may not be able to handle the diverse needs of elders in their care.
 Nursing home abuse and neglect can be difficult to recognize and is often covered-up by nursing home staff.

 If your elderly relatives have been abused or neglected by a nursing home, don’t let their suffering be in vain.
 Stop the nursing home from claiming another elderly victim.
 Call the lawyers at Dinizulu Law Group, Ltd at (312) 384-1920 to advocate on your behalf.

 Warning Signs of Nursing Home Abuse and Neglect